 Rosetta helps you to translate customer intent into eCommerce growth and increase revenue per visitor.
 It can also send product recommendations with real-life data touchpoints on various platforms to increase traction on your Shopify store.
 Rosetta can also allow you to understand and analyze what consumers like and why, so you can optimize promotions, product development, and inventory management.

 Growave can help you pep up your referral and promotional programs.
 With Growave you can create a points program, and reward with discounts, in-store cash, free products, and referral programs.
-It helps you leverage reviews, UGC, wishlist reminders, and personalized emails with powerful buying triggers to boost sales.
+It helps you leverage reviews, UGC marketing strategy, wishlist reminders, and personalized emails with powerful buying triggers to boost sales.
 At the same time, shop owners can showcase review rating-rich snippets in Google search results and increase their market penetration.

 Engati's AI-enabled platform can help you manage conversations across channels in a one-view inbox.
 You can get more store visitors by automating engagements on Facebook, Instagram, and other social media platforms.
 Re-targeting customers by setting up customer reactivation campaigns, feedback, and referral campaigns on Engati's Shopify app is really easy.
 By automating your Shopify store, you can acquire customers with pre-sales support across channels.